pivotal/docs-tap/scst-scan/bring-your-own-scanner.hbs.md

     - A more customizable scanning experience.
       - For example, you can create an image with the scanner CLI with any dependencies required to run the scanner CLI.
     - Managing your image to meet the Tanzu Application Platform user's compliance standards.
 - Know how your preferred scanner works.
-For example, commands to use to invoke desired scan results.
+For example, commands to use to call scan results.